vimcasts/vimcasts.org/source/blog/oredev-presentation-vim-precision-editing-at-the-speed-of-thought.md

 :tags: presentations
 ---

 Last week, I had the pleasure of speaking at [Øredev][o], in Sweden.
 Video from my session, [Vim - Precision editing at the speed of thought][video] can be found on Vimeo.
 You can view [the slides from my talk][slides] on speakerdeck.

+READMORE

 Here's the synopsis from my talk:

 > Vim's modal editing model was conceived to meet the constraints of computing in the 1970s.
 The arrival of the mouse made intuitive point-and-click user interfaces the norm.
 While this was a boon for the novice computer user, it was a backward step for the power user.
 For a touch typist, there is no quicker way of editing text than with the keyboard.
 >